jferragut666/lang/OfficialREADME.md

+Our program takes a sentence as input and returns the part of speech of each word, as well as other useful information.
+This idea has been done before, but it is hard to understand the output it gives you, which limits its usefulness.

 To run the program, type python lang/run.py into the ubuntu command prompt (open one by pressing Alt-T or the plus button by the files).